Joc Pederson Player Props: Giants vs. Royals

 Joc Pederson At The Plate

-- Pederson has six hits, which ranks first among San Francisco hitters this season, while batting .231 with four extra-base hits.
+- Pederson is hitting .241 with a double, a triple, two home runs and four walks.

-- Among qualified hitters in baseball, he ranks 130th in batting average, 107th in on-base percentage, and 41st in slugging.
+- Among the qualified hitters in MLB play, he ranks 122nd in batting average, 118th in on-base percentage, and 39th in slugging.

-- Pederson is batting .211 with one homer during his last games and is on a four-game hitting streak.
+- Pederson will look to extend his five-game hitting streak.
+He's batting .278 with one homer during his last games.

-- In five of seven games this season, Pederson has picked up at least one hit, including one game with multiple hits.
+- Pederson has had a base hit in six of eight games this year, and multiple hits once.

-- In seven games played this season, he has hit a homer in two of them.
+- He has hit a long ball in two of eight games played this season, and in 5.9% of his plate appearances.

-- In four games this season (57.1%), Pederson has picked up an RBI, including two games with multiple runs batted in.
+- Pederson has driven in a run in five games this season (62.5%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.